Sewing is not only a craft or hobby, it is a skill.

 You can attend courses which show you how to use a sewing machine.
 Photo on Visualhunt

-Remember, however, that you don’t necessarily have to find a sewing studio on your doorstep in order to find sewing lessons near you – you can even take one to one lessons with experienced tutors from the comfort of your own home!
+Remember, however, that I don’t necessarily have to find a sewing studio on my doorstep in order to find sewing classes near me – I can even take one to one lessons with experienced tutors from the comfort of my own home!

 For example, Superprof counts three suitable tutors on its platform, with prices ranging from £8 and hour to £17 an hour.